 RESP or TFSA or both?

-Let’s start with the RESP – a plan set up to be used specifically for education expenses.
+The RESP – a plan set up to be used specifically for education expenses.
 With an RESP you can contribute up to $50,000 per child.
 The main draw with the RESP is government-matching under the Canada Education Savings Grant (CESG) – which pays up to 20 to 40 per cent on the first $500 of annual contributions (dependent on your family income) and 20 per cent on the next $2,000.
 The maximum annual matching amount falls between $500 and $600 with a lifetime limit of $7,200 per child.

 You pay tax on any growth from investments in the RESP and CESG when the income is withdrawn.
-If your child chooses not to go to school, there are ways to transfer the money to another child or into an RRSP – both of which I can help facilitate.
+If your child chooses not to go to school, there are ways to transfer the money to another child or into an RRSP – both of which we can help facilitate.

 The Final Word